jeskesen/i2c_imu/README.md

 ## Gyro bias compensation

-At the moment, gyro bias is calculated during the first 5 seconds of operation.
+Prior to Version 2, gyro bias is calculated during the first 5 seconds of operation.
 If the IMU chip is moved during this period, the bias may be calculated incorrectly and the app will need to be restarted.
 The effectiveness of the gyro bias compensation can be monitored using RTIMULibDemo.
 If the IMU chip is not in motion, the gyro rates should be close to 0 (usually around 0.001 radians per second).

+For version 2 and above, the gyro bias is continuously updated when the IMU is dteected as being stable.
+See the V2.0.0 release note (above) for more information.

 ## .ini File Settings